- Religion and Philosophy»

 Wow, did I blink God?
 My baby boy is a young man.
-He's not just any young man, he's a man that loves God, loves others as himself and loves the journey that awaits him.
-He has graduated from high school and I can hardly believe it; this is my story of Chris…
+He's not just any young man, he's a man that loves God, loves others as himself, and loves the journey that awaits him.
+His very own independence journey of college and career making has ensued.
+From cradle to wings my youngest leaves the nest.
+He is off to fly with the eagles and I can hardly believe it; this is my story of Chris…

-I remember that day driving through the Carolina Mountains feeling a little queasy and laughing it off.
+I remember the day as if it were yesterday, we were driving through the Carolina Mountains and I was feeling a little queasy and laughing it off.
 Surely I was losing my mind, was it possible?
 Just a few months prior we suffered the loss of our second baby.
 It was early on as I rounded the corner of the first trimester.
 You, Chris, have another brother or sister that is waiting to meet you in heaven.
 That baby was due on Christmas Day.
 It is now that same year Thanksgiving week and I feel something telling me you could be coming, wow!
 God did I blink?
-Is it unimaginable after such a loss you were allowing me the joy in the morning?
+Is it unimaginable after such a loss that you were allowing me the joy in the morning?

 I placed my hands on my tummy.
 I thought, “Hey God, is it possible?
 Are you giving me another miracle?”
 I remember a silent prayer and yes an admission of fear," Not again, Lord please, let this not be a dream."
 I remember praying to myself, "Dear God, my little girl needs another little person to love, please allow this feeling to be that miracle."